ei-abdullah/manage-landing-page/README.md

-# Frontend Mentor - Newsletter sign-up form with success message solution
+# Frontend Mentor - Manage landing page solution

+This is a solution to the [Manage landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents